 “Show Package Contents” Unavailable?
 Extract .pkg Files Without Installing Them

 - Go to the outputs path in the Finder and check out the extracted files yourself, or navigate to the directly with the ‘cd’ command at the command line

 pkgutil --expand /path/to/package.pkg /output/destination/

 Hint: recall that you can drag & drop items into the Terminal to print their full path, making this tip easier by typing:

-This is an excellent way to see what’s contained within packages, particularly the ones where the alt-click “Show Package Contents” option isn’t available, which is increasingly common in Mac OS X Lion, although ultimately it depends on how the package was constructed.
+This is an excellent way to see what’s contained within packages, particularly the ones where the alt-click “Show Package Contents” option isn’t available, which is increasingly common starting from Mac OS X Lion and later releases of Mac OS system software, although ultimately it depends on how the package was constructed.